Xavier577/nipro/readMe.md

 python manage.py migrate
 ```
-# generate a django secret key
+# Generating a django secret key
 >Go to [Djecrety](https://djecrety.ir/) and generate a django secret key
 > Create a .env file (in the nipro directory) and add:
 ```